freenas/freenas-docs/userguide/storage.rst

 default, all data disks are created with two Gib of swap space.
 Swap space is 2 GiB by default.
-The size of space to allocate is set in :menuselection:`System --> Advanced` and entering a new value in the *Swap size in Gib* field.
+The size of space to allocate is set in :menuselection:`System --> Advanced` in the *Swap size in Gib* field.
 Changing the value does not affect the amount of swap on existing disks, only disks added after the change.
 Does not affect log or cache devices as they are created without swap.
 Enter *0* to disable swap completely